AndyPicton/Food_System_Emissions/Deliverable_2/README.md

 - "Over time, how has the world’s food system greenhouse gas emissions changed?”
 - “Is our food system becoming more GHG emission intensive?”

+#### Question for Random Forest:

+Predicting classification of Industrial or Developing countries based on:
+Substance ( types of GHG - 4 types )
+Food system stage ( production, packaging, … )
+Country name ( found it helped accuracy )

 ## Communication Protocols

 We created a Google Doc to track our resources and other project related links.
 This also contains our contact information and information on next steps.
 We will place all project related items that are not ready for GitHub on this doc if we need to keep track of it.
 We are communicating through Slack and have shared phone numbers for immediate concerns.
 We are using Discord to to video meetings outside of class time.
 A majority of our work together will take place during class time meetings.